tractor/tractor-website/conventions.md

     diffusion: /data/subject1_2fibres/tractor/diffusion

 It should, however, be bourne in mind that this will make the session less portable.
-The full default map, as of TractoR v2.1.0, is
+The full default map, as of TractoR v2.4.0, is

+    transforms: transforms
     diffusion: diffusion
     fdt: fdt
     bedpost: fdt.bedpostX
     probtrack: fdt.track
     camino: camino

-Note that the `objects` subdirectory cannot be relocated.

 ## Point types